Why Can't My Child Stop Gaming?

 Physical signs: Disrupted sleep, skipping meals, declining personal hygiene.
 When gaming takes priority over basic needs, that's concerning.

 Academic and social signs: Grades slipping, homework avoided, friendships fading.
-When I was deep in my addiction, I ignored my partner every night to play with people I'd never met.
+When I was deep in it, I ignored my partner every night to play with people I'd never met.

 Emotional signs: Explosive anger when limits are set, withdrawal and mood swings when not playing, lying about how much they're gaming.